Frequently Asked Questions

 Certain personal field gear is considered mandatory for the earth science programs and will need to be purchased early on in the program.
 You professors will outline the gear requirements and offer advice on what to look for and where to purchase it.

 Yes.
-There are a number of upper level courses which are designed to give you practical work and research experience before you graduate.
+Many of our students find geoscience-related employment during the summer months.
+There are also a number of upper level courses which are designed to give you credit for practical work and research experiences before you graduate.
 Talk with your professors about some of the opportunities available to you.

 Absolutely!
 You will have multiple opportunities throughout your program, especially in upper level courses to gain research experience.
 Check out some of our past Student Research Projects.